 The Band plays public concerts throughout the year, participates in parades, and performs at various functions for the entertainment of the public.
 The Band offers local school students an opportunity to play and perform with an organized group (especially during the summer months) with the hope that this experience will make us all better musicians.

-In the Spring, the Band appears in Harvard at the Apple Blossom Festival and Memorial Day.
-During the summer, we play in Fourth of July parades and many evening concerts throughout the Nashoba Valley community.
-In the fall, you can hear the band at the Ayer Rotary's Senior Citizens Barbecue, the Harvard Lions Club's Fall Festival in September and at the Annual Apple Pie Festival, held on the Common on Columbus Day weekend, and playing for the carolers at the town's Holiday events.
+In the Spring, the Band appears in Harvard at the Apple Blossom Festival and Memorial Day events.
+During the summer, we play in Fourth of July parades and many concerts throughout the Nashoba Valley community.
+In the fall, you can hear the band at the Ayer Rotary's Senior Citizens Barbecue and other fall festivals.
+In the winter, we play for many tree lightings and various Holiday events.
 The Band has entertained the residents of Seven Hills Pediatric Center in Groton, Apple Valley Continuing Care Center in Ayer, Life Care of Nashoba Valley in Littleton and Westford Rehabilitation Center, at the holidays and throughout the year.
 The Nashoba Valley Concert Band upcoming concert dates are publicized in the local newspapers.